tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 input_as_utf16.resize(result.out - input_as_utf16.data()); // Trim unused space.
 ```

-## Case 3: Transcode an object in as conveniently as possible
+## Case 3: Transcode an object as conveniently as possible

 This solution is similar to Case 2, but marginally more convenient.
 There are
 other cases, like accepting output from `std` algorithms, that indicate use of